NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ## User Experience (UX)
 ### User Stories

-The initial step taken was to the establish the user stories identifying the needs and requirements for the site.
+The first step taken was to the establish the user stories identifying the needs and requirements for the site.
 These have further provided the foundation for the project allowing me to categorise the development and deployment using agile methodology.

-Each user below contains the initial story along with acceptance criteria.
-These both would need be satisfied during development and testing for the user story to be deemed a success.
+Each user below has the initial story along with acceptance criteria.
+These both would need be satisfied during development, testing and deployment for the user story to be considered a success.

-### **US1:** As a **customer** I can **create a booking reservation online** so that **I can secure the booking**
+### **US1:** As a **customer** I can **create a booking reservation online** so that **I can secure the booking.**
 #### Acceptance Criteria

 - The customer should be prompted to register and/or login.